-- Development and redevelopment principles, strategies, and engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise. - Encourage the use of best-practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency. - Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this state. - Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency.
+- Development and redevelopment principles, strategies, and engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise. - Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency. - Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this State. - Be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in 44 C.F.R. part 60. - Establish minimum standards for construction activities seaward of the coastal construction.

-- Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this State. - Be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in 44 C.F.R. part 60. - Established minimum standards for construction activities seaward of the coastal construction. - Encouraged local governments to participate in the National Flood Insurance Program Community Rating System administered by the Federal Emergency Management Agency to achieve flood insurance premium discounts for their residents
+• Encourage local governments to participate in the National Flood Insurance Program

+Community Rating System administered by the Federal Emergency Management Agency to achieve flood insurance premium discounts for their residents